 Faculty will have active involvement in the course on a weekly basis, including periodic face-to-face meetings with groups of students and/or the whole class.
 These are the same faculty who teach on campus courses and in most cases will have designed the online course.

 What are the costs of the MSW Online Option?

 Are there any geographical restrictions on who can apply to the program?

 There are no restrictions for Oregon residents.
-Students from outside Oregon can review the information on State Authorization for online courses by clicking here, as some restrictions may apply.
-Out of State students will be charged nonresident tuition.
+Students from outside Oregon can review the information on State Authorization for online courses, as some restrictions may apply.
+Out-of-state students will be charged nonresident tuition.

 Will I ever have to come to the Portland campus?

-Yes, students will be expected to come to the Portland campus for 3-day intensives (Thursday – Saturday) at the beginning of each year (late September).
+Yes, students will be expected to come to the Portland campus for 2-day intensives (Friday and Saturday) at the beginning of each year (late September).
 These intensives will allow for community building between students and faculty and allow for some face-to-face instructional time and assessment of student learning.

 What Technology is needed to participate?

 Courses will use the learning management system, D2L; Blackboard Collaborate; Google Hangouts; the web, and You Tube as the foundation for course delivery.
-You can assess whether your computer system requirements are sufficient by clicking on D2L Browser Check and Google Hangout System Requirements.
+You can assess whether your computer system requirements are sufficient by clicking on D2L System Check and Google Hangout System Requirements.